ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 HTTPS aids in verifying the authenticity of a site and its content.
 When a site is served over HTTPS a user can feel confident that they are visiting the site they intended and that its content is what the site owner had intended for the user.

-When describing the decision to move to HTTPS, popular news website BuzzFeed described the authenticity benefits of HTTPS:
+When describing the decision to move to HTTPS, popular news website BuzzFeed detailed the [authenticity benefits of HTTPS](https://www.buzzfeed.com/jasonreich/buzzfeed-and-https):

 > Verification is a lesser known, but equally important benefit of HTTPS.
 It helps prevent what is called a Man-in-the-Middle attack, or MITM attack.
 An MITM attack via your browser can change the content of any non-HTTPS website you’re visiting without you knowing.
 This means an attacker can [modify news stories](http://newstweek.com/2011-01-07-device-distorts-news-on-wireless-neworks) to change or remove info, or they can change the contact details on a BuzzFeed contributor’s author page so you see a fake account the attacker controls.